Ro404/clang/README.md

 ``` shell
 #include<stdio.h>
 ```
-this a header part of c programming language this is used for print statements and scanf statement
+this a header part of c programming language this is used for printing the data `print statement` and taking input form user `scanf statement`
 ``` shell
 int main(){